If it has been more than three years since you attended Virginia Western, you must complete a new application.

 It is important to select a program of study early if you intend to graduate from Virginia Western.
 In addition, all financial aid recipients are required to be placed in a curriculum to receive aid.

-Counselors are available to assist you in Chapman Hall Rm 105.
+New Student Advisors are available to assist you in Chapman Hall Rm 105.

 The Bookstore is located on South Campus in Craig Hall, at the entrance of Duncan Hall.
 You can also purchase your books online through the Bookstore web site.